 We did divorce, and I moved into a share rental in Mill Valley.
 Jim sold the house and went on with his life.
 It was a sad ending to what had started out to be such a broadening adventure, but we had no real stability, and I was getting to an age that it began to matter.

 At the time I left Jim, I was working for a marina development company out of Sausalito in Marin County.
 I liked my job, and was given a lot of responsibilities.
 I felt like I was my own person for the first time since I left New York.
-I lived in a beautiful area, the people were more sophisticated, the entertainment venues were upscale, and life was good.
+I lived in a beautiful area, the people were more sophisticated, the entertainment venues were upscale.
+Life was good.
 It seemed that I had finally found my place in the world, and I wanted to make the most of it.

 I worked hard, played hard, danced often, and hung out with friends on the weekends.
-Alice, her son Andy, and I moved from the condo we shared to a home in Novato.
+My roommate Alice, her son Andy, and I moved from the condo we shared to a home in Novato.
 It gave us more room, and provided a yard for Andy to play in.
 Western Water Ways decided to move their office from Sausalito to Glen Cove Marina, near Vallejo.

 I worked for the company for four years, and left on not the best terms.
 There were some legal issues, and I was subject to them if I were to stay.
 I found a new job with a real estate company in Mill Valley.
 They hired me to manage some of the properties owned by the agents they employed, as well as for some of their clients.
 This was a great job.
 It gave me a lot of contact with the public, and after a year they asked me to manage this division of their company.
 It was a lot of work, and I put in many hours, but I really enjoyed the variety of things I was engaged in.
 The owners were wonderful to me, and when my parents decided to move to California, I found them an apartment in one of the complexes that I managed, and was owned by the two fellows I worked for.